kuack-io/devspace/README.md

 k3d kubeconfig get kuack > ~/.kube/config
 ```

-**Important:** The `-p "8077:80@loadbalancer"` flag maps port 8077 on your host to port 80 on the k3d loadbalancer, allowing you to access ingress resources at `http://localhost:8077` (or `https://localhost:8077` if TLS is configured).
+**Important:** The `--port "8077:80@loadbalancer"` flag maps port 8077 on your host to port 80 on the k3d loadbalancer, allowing you to access ingress resources at `http://localhost:8077` (or `https://localhost:8077` if TLS is configured).

 ### Switch Context